BYUHPC/sci-comp-course/project/phase1.md

 No matter what you do, your life will be much easier in subsequent assignments if the data in `u` and `v` is contiguous.

-Not everything in the [example mountain range class](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/MountainRange.hpp) is needed at this stage--for example, everything having to do with reading and writing files won't be relevant until the [next phase of the project](phase2.md).
+The requirements for this phase are simplified to help you get started as quickly as possible.
+The simplified [example mountain range class](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/MountainRange.hpp) is nearly a minimum working example, but it does include a few non-essential preparations that will make things easier in the future.